Dell Technologies Inc. (DELL) Upgraded Issued by Wall Street Gurus

 DELL’s Market Performance

-DELL stocks went down by -1.03% for the week, with a monthly jump of 9.97% and a quarterly performance of 26.56%, while its annual performance rate touched 144.84%.
-The volatility ratio for the week stands at 1.46% while the volatility levels for the past 30 days are set at 2.01% for Dell Technologies Inc..
-The simple moving average for the period of the last 20 days is 0.49% for DELL stocks with a simple moving average of 32.61% for the last 200 days.
+DELL stocks went up by 1.35% for the week, with a monthly jump of 4.68% and a quarterly performance of 22.90%, while its annual performance rate touched 125.55%.
+The volatility ratio for the week stands at 2.05% while the volatility levels for the past 30 days are set at 2.00% for Dell Technologies Inc..
+The simple moving average for the period of the last 20 days is -1.48% for DELL stocks with a simple moving average of 30.48% for the last 200 days.

 Analysts’ Opinion of DELL